CodeReviewDAO/dxd_codereview/Reviews/337 -  Royal web wallet and casper connector/1- Development/README.md

 * Connect to the frontend:

-The reviewer was able to run and connect to the frontend
+The reviewer was able to connect to the frontend

 ![frontend](assets/front_end.png "frontend")